Turn Off the iPhone Camera Shutter Sound Effect to Take Photos Silenty

 As we all know, any time a photo is taken with the iPhone camera, a little shutter sound accompanies the snapping of the picture.
 That sound effect is all software, and so though you might expect there to be a simple settings change to toggle that sound effect off, well, you may be disappointed to learn there just isn’t such a setting.

-Instead, you will need to hit the mute switch on the side of the iPhone itself before taking pictures if you want to mute the camera sound.
+To snap a photo in silence, you will need to hit the mute switch on the side of the iPhone itself before taking pictures.
+Having the mute switch active is necessary if you want to mute the camera sound.

-Yes, believe it or not, that’s the only way to easily disable the shutter sound effect.
+Yes, believe it or not, that’s the primary way to easily disable the shutter sound effect.
 This is also the only way to silently take a screen shot in iOS.